Lessons

 Or give your kids a notebook and pen and teach them how to journal.

-You can start with a prompt, like “What’re you grateful for today?” and write your answers or simply crack open to a fresh page and let yourselves free write anything that comes to mind.
+You can start with a prompt, like “What are you grateful for today?” and write your answers or simply crack open to a fresh page and let yourselves free write anything that comes to mind.

-For more connection, you can share your writing out loud or show off your coloring to each other.
+For more connection, share your writing out loud or show off your coloring to each other.

-These peaceful moments offer powerful health benefits.
-You and your kids can experience stress relief, learn self-expression, and bond emotionally.
+These peaceful moments offer powerful health benefits like stress relief, self-expression, and emotional bonding.

 Swimming